Do I Need Therapy? 11 Signs It’s Time To See a Therapist

 You can feel overwhelmed when dealing with intense emotions that are hard to manage.
 Such emotions can be caused by stress, trauma, or relationship issues.
 Concealing our true emotions and hiding feelings is the common cultural norm.
 It works for the short term and may bring certain benefits, but is not sustainable.
 At some point, the pent-up emotions may blow up.

 If you frequently experience strong outbursts of emotions, you might need help.
-That is especially true if you can’t stop crying or experience fits of anger.
-Therapy can help you learn about what you are feeling and why and provide you with tools to manage it.
+That is especially true if you can’t stop crying, experience fits of anger, or feel numb and detached from yourself and those around you.
+Therapy can help you learn about what you are feeling and why as well as provide you with tools to manage it.

 2. You have medical symptoms that tests don’t explain